yixiongng/my-project/README.md

 </html>

-8. this is how leaflet.component.ts look like
+6. this is how xxx.component.ts look like

 import { Component, OnInit } from '@angular/core';